dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - Simulcast only works when the publisher is on chrome (and uses H.264 or VP8 as the codec).
 - Screen sharing does not reliably work with Firefox.

+Generally speaking, our app has been tested to work on the following browser versions.

+- Google Chrome v100+
+- Apple Safari v16.x
+- Edge v107.x

 ## Known Issues